NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_ctx.rst

 to compare the mosaic with each individual DEM.
 The least consistent DEMs should be discarded, and the remaining ones mosaicked together.

-Any holes should be filled and a bit of blur is suggested (:numref:`dem_mosaic_extrapolate`).
+Any holes in the produced DEM should be filled, and a bit of blur is suggested (:numref:`dem_mosaic_extrapolate`).

 The resulting mosaic will be the input for SfS refinement.